isomerpages/nlb-reference/_social-sciences-humanities-social-sciences/environment-champion.md

 (listed in alphabetical order)

-* [RecycleNowCampaign](https://www.youtube.com/user/RecycleNowCampaign).
-(2009, November 17).
-UK: Recycle Now.
-Retrieved February 12, 2016, from website: https://www.youtube.com/user/RecycleNowCampaign
+* Recycle Now. (n.d).
+Retrieved May 17, 2021, from Youtube website: https://www.youtube.com/user/RecycleNowCampaign

-A collection of animation videos on recycling process of papers, plastics, food waste, furniture and others.
+A collection of videos on recycling process of papers, plastics, food waste, furniture and others.

 * Recycle Now.
 (2015, June 19).
 Recycling around the home.
 [Video File].
-Retrieved February12, 2016, from website: https://youtu.be/sLktjtlXCNo
+Retrieved May 17, 2021, from website: https://youtu.be/sLktjtlXCNo

 This animation video highlights just a few items all around the home for recycling materials such as can, plastic, electrical, waste, and garden.

- <iframe width="1280" height="360" src="https://www.youtube.com/embed/sLktjtlXCNo" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/sLktjtlXCNo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-* storyofstuffproject.
+* The Story of Stuff Project.
 (2015, September 4).
 Loop Scoops – Garbage [Video File].
-Retrieved February 12, 2016, from website: https://youtu.be/N9LfPq-H72g
+Retrieved May 17, 2021, from website: https://youtu.be/N9LfPq-H72g

+This is a PBS Kids production on garbage and saving the environment by recycling and composting.

-<iframe width="1280" height="360" src="https://www.youtube.com/embed/N9LfPq-H72g" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/N9LfPq-H72g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 PBS Kids production on garbage and saving the environment by recycling and composting.